Film-O-Sync

 In the shiny new millennium, it is hard to find mag equipment or a double-system projector, so that workflow can be problematic. (also, mag film sounds awful!)

 So, I made software that monitors the speed of our projector and tells the computer to “chase” it with your synchronized soundtrack.
 This means that you can show your work on real film with stereo sound.
+(Provided that you are willing to do a little tinkering.)

 It requires a simple modification to the projector, so I made an instructable to describe the process.
 (Here is a PDF version of the projector-modification instructions.)